 Usually, the Christmas period is a time to unwind, be merry and spend time with loved ones.
 However, December will be very different for us all this year, which will negatively impact our mental health in one way or another.
 Be sensitive and mindful when speaking about Christmas, as everyone’s plans and experiences will be different.

 Speaking out about your mental health issues can be daunting, but the more you do it and encourage others to do the same; the easier it’ll become.
-If you would like some further help and guidance on mental health at work or would like to see how you can put steps in place to look after your employees’ health and wellbeing and managing workplace absences this winter get in touch.
-Our team is here to help you through the COVID-19 pandemic.
+If you would like some further help and guidance on mental health at work or would like to see how you can put steps in place to look after your employees’ health and wellbeing and manage workplace absences this winter get in touch.

 Tell us your name and number below and we'll give you a callback to discuss your requirements.